Healthy Food Choices

 Proteins are the main macro nutrient that builds and maintains muscles.
 Most of our body is actually made of protein including our hair, skin, nails, blood, muscles, hormones, enzymes, neurotransmitters.

 Good sources of protein are eggs, fish (freshwater and saltwater are better than farm raised), lean meats (B Vitamins, iron, zinc), nuts, seeds, tofu, turkey, chicken, and protein powders (soy, whey which is made from cow’s milk, vegetable, and rice).
-You also need to be aware that protein comes from plant sources so you do not over eat protein.
+You also need to be aware that protein also comes from plant sources so you do not over eat protein.

 It is best to avoid animal products that use xenoestrogens.
 Xenoestrogens are synthetic hormones that make the animals grow quicker and bigger.
 Some people also avoid antibiotics because they believe that when antibiotics are given to animals they are passed on to us.
 Protein Sources to avoid are fatty meats, fried meats, bacon, sausage, ham, processed meats (bologna, hot dogs, salami, etc.).